 In the 1990s, after the collapse of the Soviet Union, the existing registration system of demographic events deteriorated.
-The existing registration system, which was based on the information from the Ministry of Justice, did not adequately reflect the situation and had quantitative, as well as qualitative drawbacks.
+It was based on the information from the Ministry of Justice, did not adequately reflect the situation and had quantitative, as well as qualitative drawbacks.